 Henley & Partners has published its latest passport index for 2021, outlining the countries that South Africans can travel to visa-free right now.

-By comparison, there are currently 101 moderate restrictions in place on South Africa, where travel is possible, but only if travellers meet certain entry requirements which can include taking Covid-19 tests.
+By comparison, there are currently 34 moderate restrictions on South Africa, where travel is possible, but only if travellers meet specific entry requirements, including taking Covid-19 tests.

-Just seven countries have ‘low-risk restrictions’ meaning that travellers likely won’t have to face enforced quarantine periods.
-They include Afghanistan, Central African Republic, Albania, Costa Rica, North Macedonia, Nauru, and Tonga.
+48 countries have ‘low-risk restrictions’ meaning that travellers likely won’t have to face enforced quarantine periods.

 * Indicates visa on arrival or eTA.